MileHacker Logo

 • Port of Valencia: Sailing lessons, yacht charters, organized boat tours along the coast.

-• Albufera Lake: Traditional boat trips ("paseos en barca") for an unique, tranquil experience, popular for cruises to watch the sunset.
+• Albufera Lake: Traditional boat trips ("paseos en barca") for an unique, tranquil experience, popular for evening boat trips.

 • Limited high-adrenaline adventure sports directly within the city.